Spaces of peace, conflict and crisis

 - Dr Gemma Sou - (currently teaching at RMIT University, Melbourne)

-- Dr Birte Vogel - Lecturer in Peace & Conflict Studies
+- Dr Birte Vogel - Lecturer in Peace and Conflict Studies

 - Dr Rubina Jasani - Programme Director iBSc Global Health and Lecturer in Humanitarianism and Conflict Response

 - Dr Kirsten Haworth - Lecturer in Humanitarianism and Conflict Response

-- Dr Jiho Cha - LEAP Programme Director and Senior Lecturer in Humanitarian Studies
+- Dr Jiho Cha - Senior Lecturer in Humanitarian Studies

 - Dr Ayham Fattoum - Pathway Lead for MSc International Disaster Management, and Lecturer in Disaster Operations Management